mesolitica/malaya/pretrained-model/alxlnet/README.md

 ## How-to

+1. Follow README in [tokenizer](tokenizer) for tokenizer and steps to generate it.

-1. Convert text files to tfrecord,
+2. Convert text files to tfrecord,

 ```bash
 mkdir save-location